 Wednesday, 27 January 2016

-Interviewing Parks Tau, the major of integration, Johannesburg
+Interviewing Parks Tau, the mayor of integration, Johannesburg

-We interview Parks Tau, the major of Johannesburg at the Africities Summit.
+We interview Parks Tau, the mayor of Johannesburg at the Africities Summit.
 Read the article we wrote published at El País - Planeta Futuro - Seres Urbanos

 Thursday, 21 January 2016